metablockshq/metablocks.world/content/guideChapters/creating-a-universe.md

 In order to create a universe, you need a name, a website and a description.
 These three fields are saved on chain.

+## Universe address
+The address of the universe is derived from the public key of the creator wallet.
+There can be only one universe per wallet.

 ## Universe creation GUI

 The easiest way to create a universe, is to head over to <https://universes.metablocks.world/create-universe>.
 This app allows you to sign a transaction to create the universe.
 The Universes app also allows you to store thumbnail images for marketing purposes.
 The images will be useful when Meta Blocks launches its store.